Jurong Port

 Jurong Port Pte Ltd is a port operator headquartered in Singapore.
 Jurong Port, which operates the only multi-purpose port in Singapore, handles bulk, break-bulk and containerised cargo.
 It handled over 40,000 vessel-calls annually in 2019.

 The port owns and operates its own subzone located in the town of Jurong East in Singapore.
-It is bounded by Jalan Ahmad Ibrahim, Jurong Pier Road, Jurong Island Highway, Seraya Avenue and Sugnei Jurong, including Pulau Damar Laut.
+It is bounded by Jalan Ahmad Ibrahim, Jurong Pier Road, Jurong Island Highway, Seraya Avenue and Sungei Jurong, including Pulau Damar Laut.